Smart-Space/QuickUp/docs/_pages/document-en.md

   - command

     - target: where the application is.

+      > You can replace the input by dragging the target file into this input box. **Note that** when dragging a file with an unconventional address, QuickUp will default to the application under `shell:appsfolder`.

     - arguments: other contents to use in the command line to start this application.

     - Expansion button：
       - threading-mode: as default, to start this application with a sub-thread.
 Turn on to wait until this application finishes.
       - administrator-mode: turn on to start this application with administrator rights.